News

 Her goal is to advance the scientific understanding of contemporary online censorship and develop principled and effective countermeasures.Are VPNs really the answer?

-New research shows that a VPN can be one tool in an internet user’s toolbox but often is not sufficient as the only solution for all privacy needs.Consumer Reports Digital Lab: January 20, 2023
+New research shows that a VPN can be one tool in an internet user’s toolbox but often is not sufficient as the only solution for all privacy needs.Learning How U.S. Consumers Perceive and Use VPNs

 Prof. Roya Ensafi and Consumer Reports Security Planner Yael Grauer authored this piece on attitudes of U.S.-based users toward VPNs, and the widespread misconceptions of how they work.Roya Ensafi named Morris Wellman Professor